 Scientists have begun to draw links between the following illnesses and the bacteria in your gut:

-Obesity, type 2 diabetes, and heart disease: Your gut bacteria affect your body’s metabolism.
+Obesity, type 2 diabetes, kidney disease, and heart disease: Your gut bacteria affect your body’s metabolism.
 They determine things like how many calories you get from food and what kinds of nutrients you draw from it.
 Too much gut bacteria can make you turn fiber into fatty acids.
 This may cause fat deposits in your liver, which can lead to something called “metabolic syndrome” -- a condition that often leads to type 2 diabetes, heart disease, and obesity.

 Inflammatory bowel diseases, including Crohn’s disease and ulcerative colitis: People with these conditions are believed to have lower levels of certain anti-inflammatory gut bacteria.
 The exact connection is still unclear.
 But it’s thought that some bacteria may make your body attack your intestines and set the stage for these diseases.

 Colon cancer: Studies show that people with it have a different gut microbiota, including higher levels of disease-causing bacteria, than healthy people.

 Anxiety, depression, and autism: The gut is packed with nerve endings that communicate with the brain.
 Your doctor may call this connection the “gut-brain axis.”
 Studies have suggested a link between gut bacteria and disorders of the central nervous system, like anxiety, depression, and autism spectrum disorder.

 What Can You Do?